rameez3333/CatWISEdipole/README.md

 # CatWISEDipole
 Code associated with arXiv:2009.14826

-CatWISEAnisotropy.ipynb : Illustrates selection, masking and the dipole results with the linear, quadratic and least squares estimators
+CatWISEAnisotropy.ipynb : Illustrates aspects of selection such as masking.

 Code for Monte Carlo to estimate statistical significance: